phihealth/library/README.md

     npm i
     ```

+4. **Update ProjectSettings.ts**

+    `ProjectSettings.ts` is used to configure all of your project settings.
+Update the file with your project-specific information.

+5. **Update the Assets Hostname in `next.config.mjs`**

+    The project assumes you will be using a service like Cloudflare R2 to store images.
+Next.JS needs to be configured to not to optimize images from that host.

+6. **(If Using Base API) Update Your package.json Scripts and System hosts File**

+    **Update Your package.json Scripts**

+    By default, the development server will run on port 7878 over regular `HTTP`, not `HTTPs`.
+If you are using the Base API, it will require `HTTP Only` cookies in order for the account system to work.
+These cookies are secure and are not accessible via JavaScript.
+These cookies will only be sent by web browsers with `HTTPS` connections.
+So, `HTTPS` needs to be enabled in your development environment.

+    Replace the dev script in your package.json:

+    ```
+    // Default
+    "dev": "next dev --port 7878",

+    // Update to:
+    "dev": "next dev --experimental-https --port 7878 --hostname localhost.PROJECT_DOMAIN.TLD",
+    ```

+    Where `PROJECT_DOMAIN.TLD` is the domain where you will host your project.

-4. **Update Your hosts File**
+    **Update Your System hosts File**

-    Because we are using `HTTP Only` cookies, we need to use the `HTTPS` protocol when developing.
-This allows the cookies from `*.PROJECT_DOMAIN.TLD` to be sent in the headers of requests from the web browser.
-You'll need to update your development machine's hosts file and create a record for `localhost.PROJECT_DOMAIN`.
+    In order to access your `HTTPS` web server hosted on `localhost.PROJECT_DOMAIN.TLD`, you will need to update your system hosts file:

     ```bash
     sudo nano /etc/hosts